ucdfr/psoc-usb-debug/README.md

 1. Include a new USBUART module into your project and call it USBUART_DEBUG.

+2. Go to the clocks menu.
+Set IMO to Osc 24MHz.
+Set PLL to IMO at 48 MHz.
+Set ILO to 100 kHz.
+Set USB to IMOx2 48 Mhz.
+Set Master Clock to PLL_OUT at 48 MHz.

-2. Put the usb_debug.h and usb_debug.c into your working directory.
+3. Put the usb_debug.h and usb_debug.c into your working directory.

-3. Include the usb_debug.h header in the files where you want to use the printing functions.
+4. Include the usb_debug.h header in the files where you want to use the printing functions.

-4. Call usb_init() once before using the functions.
+5. Call usb_init() once before using the functions.

 If you use Windows, install the driver containing the included .inf file.
 Look for a serial device in the Hardware Manager and take note of its name.